Federal Council (Switzerland): Councillors' lives

 Unlike most senior members of government in other countries, the Federal Councillors are not entitled to an official residence.
 However, the Federal Palace houses living apartments for both the Federal Chancellor and President of the Confederation.
 Mostly, Federal Councillors have chosen to rent apartments or hotel suites in Bern at their own expense.
 However, they are entitled to use the Federal Council's country estate, Lohn, for holidays, and this estate is also used to host official guests of the Swiss Confederation.

 While Councillors can draw on an Army security detail if they need personal protection, in particular during official events, they are often encountered without any escort in the streets, restaurants and tramways of Bern.
 Ueli Maurer was known to use the bicycle on most days from his apartment in Münsingen to the Federal Palace in Bern.
 Councillors are also entitled to a personal bailiff (huissier or Bundesweibel) who accompanies them, in a red and white ceremonial uniform, to official events.

 The spouses of Councillors do not play an official part in the business of government, apart from accompanying the Councillors to official receptions.

 Councillors' salary

-Federal councillors receive an annual salary of CHF 472,958, plus another CHF 30,000 annually for expenses.
-The councillors pay tax on this income.